1. User guide

 It is essential to make regular backups of Metadb and to test the backups.

-In general, persistent data are stored in the database, and therefore the database is the most important system that should be backed up often.
+In general persistent data are stored in the database, and so the database should be backed up often.

 The data directory contains the metadb.conf